-How are you enjoying this event, Destination Star Trek 3?
+How are you enjoying this event, Destination Star Trek?

-BURTON: Good con.
+LB: Good con.
 Good con.
 I know that Patrick (Stewart) was here in London a couple of years ago and so were some of my other friends.
 That was when Destination Star Trek did the Five Captains event.
-I haven’t been in London in a few years.
+I haven’t been to London in a few years.
 I love this city, and this is a really good show.

 What else is going on?

-Last question: the other day here at DST3, someone introduced you on stage as Geordi.
+Last question: the other day here at DST, someone introduced you on stage as Geordi.
 You’ve got to be used to that, but does it ever get frustrating?